An optimization-based approach to ranking aggregation with weak order outputs: Computational experiments

 \subsection{Testing our models for the {\rm OBOP} variants}

-In this section, we describe the computational experiments conducted to evaluate our proposed models.
-We first present the set of 30 benchmark instances, which were taken from the PrefLib\footnote{\url{http://www.preflib.org/}} library, and explain how the corresponding pair order matrix was derived.
-This includes the preprocessing steps and any transformations applied to adapt the data to our framework.
-In the subsequent subsections, we focus on specific model variants and parameter configurations to analyse their performance under different experimental conditions.
+In this section, we report the computational experiments carried out to evaluate the behaviour of the proposed models when applied to the {\rm OBOP} and to several constrained variants.
+The aim of these experiments is not only to assess the computational performance of the formulations, but also to analyse how the optimal consensus bucket order changes when additional structural or fairness requirements are imposed.
+In all constrained variants considered below, the objective function remains the {\rm OBOP} distance \(D(B,C)\); only the feasible region changes through the additional constraints.
+Therefore, increases in the objective value can be interpreted as the cost of imposing the corresponding structural or fairness requirements.

+We consider a collection of benchmark instances taken from the PrefLib\footnote{\url{http://www.preflib.org/}} library.
+Specifically, we select instances from three datasets: \textit{Poland Local Elections} (LPE-68-xx), \textit{Boxing} (BOX-42-xx), and \textit{Seasons Power Ranking} (SPR-56-xx).
+These datasets provide a diverse collection of preference profiles, with different numbers of items and voters, and therefore allow us to test the proposed formulations under different aggregation scenarios.

-Within \textit{PrefLib}, we selected the instances corresponding to \textit{Poland Local Elections} (LP-68-xx), \textit{Boxing} (BOX-42-xx), and \textit{Seasons Power Ranking} (SPR-56-xx).
-Each instance provides a set of items to be ranked, denoted by $n$, a number of voters, denoted by $m$, and a collection of individual rankings without ties, which are not necessarily complete.
-Let $A = (a_{rs})_{n \times n}$ denote the matrix whose entry $a_{rs}$ represents the number of voters who prefer item $r$ to item $s$.
-Based on this, the pair order matrix $C = (c_{rs})_{n \times n}$ is defined as follows:
+Each instance consists of a set of \(n\) items, a number \(m\) of voters, and a collection of individual rankings.
+The rankings are strict, but they are not necessarily complete.
+In order to adapt these data to the {\rm OBOP} framework, we first construct a pairwise comparison matrix \(A=(a_{rs})_{n\times n}\), where \(a_{rs}\) denotes the number of voters who rank item \(r\) ahead of item \(s\).
+Based on this matrix, we define the pair order matrix \(C=(c_{rs})_{n\times n}\) as follows:

+Thus, \(c_{rs}\) represents the empirical proportion of observed comparisons in which item \(r\) is preferred to item \(s\).
+When no voter compares the pair \((r,s)\), we set \(c_{rs}=0.5\), reflecting the absence of evidence in favour of either ordering.

+All numerical values reported in the tables are rounded to two decimal places.
+The experiments were designed to compare the standard {\rm OBOP} formulation with three extensions: the fixed-number-of-buckets model, the Tail-Collapsed Upper-\(k\) model, and the fairness-constrained model.